tomanwalker/lean-cache/README.md

 ### replacement strategy
 - 'fifo' - First in First out, when <count> exceeds <size>, removes an element starting from Head
 - 'lru' - Least Recently Used, on every get sorts elements by popularity (Tail - Least / Head - Most), when <count> exceeds <size>, removes an element starting from Tail
+- 'none' - No replacement, elements are removed only on Time to Live basis

 **custom strategy**
 ```